theskylighter/automatic-captive-portal-login-v2/README.md

 # Captive-Portal-Auto-Login

-A small python script to automatically login to the captive portal in the MNIT J's internet login portal.
+A small Python script to automatically log in to the captive portal for MNIT Jaipur's internet service.

-NOTE : Works in  <b>Windows</b> only for now
+**NOTE:** Works on Windows only for now.

 ## Pre-Requisites:
+- Python 3.x installed on your machine
-Selenium library for Python (install using `$ pip install selenium`)<br>
+- Selenium library for Python (Install using: `pip install selenium`)
-Edge web browser <br>
-(You use can ChatGPT to modify the code for your web browser)
+- Microsoft Edge web browser (Currently, the script is configured for Edge, but it can be modified for other browsers)

+*(Optional)* Modify the script for your preferred web browser (use ChatGPT for help if needed)

 ## Usage:

-(After cloning the repo to your pc. )
+1. Clone the repository to your local machine.
-### 1. Open login.py in a text editor

-Replace "id" & "password" with your username/id and password.
+2. Open `login.py` in a text editor and Replace the `"id"` and `"password"` placeholders with your actual campus network login credentials.

-Save and exit.
+    ```python
+    id = 2023UAB1234
+    password = 12345678
+    ```

-### 2. Open autologin.bat in a text editor
+3. Open `autologin.bat` in a text editor.
-Replace /"pathto" /python.exe with the path to python interpreter in your PC.
+4. Replace `"pathto/python.exe"` with the path to your Python interpreter.
+Example:
+    ```
+    "C:/Users/YourUsername/AppData/Local/Programs/Python/Python39/python.exe"
+    ```

-Replace /"pathto" /login.py with the path to login.py in your PC.
+5. Replace `"pathto/login.py"` with the path to `login.py` on your system.
+Example:
+    ```
+    "D:/codes/GIT Clones/Captive-Portal-Auto-Login/login.py"
+    ```

-Save and exit.
+6. Save and close the files.

-### NOTE: To Find out the path to your python executable
+Note: To find the path to your Python executable, run the following command in your Command Prompt or PowerShell:
-Type `python -c "import sys; print(sys.executable)"` in your cmd / powershell
+    ```
+    where python
+    ```

-### Enjoy !!
+### Enjoy!
-Now whenever you want to log-on, double click autologin.bat
+Now, whenever you need to log in, just double-click `autologin.bat` or rely on Task Scheduler for automated login.

 ## Steps to Further Automate Your Batch File Using Task Scheduler